The best of R&I and around the web, handpicked by our editors.

 Web replica of the print magazine.

-Anne Freedman is managing editor of Risk & Insurance.
-She can be reached at [email protected]
+The late Anne Freedman is former managing editor of Risk & Insurance.
+Comments or questions about this article can be addressed to [email protected].

 Kids’ Chance organizations have provided about $16 million in scholarships since their inception.